ng-Classic/ng-classic/aio/content/guide/standalone-components.md

 }
 ```

 You can use standalone components with existing `NgModule`-based libraries or dependencies in your template.
-Standalone components can take full advantage of the existing ecosystem of Angular libraries.
+Standalone components can take full advantage of the existing ecosystem of Angular Classiclibraries.

 ## Using standalone components in NgModule-based applications